 But why do the gum tissue and bone turn thin in the first place?
 For the most part, it seems like gum disease is the main culprit.
 When plaque builds up to a certain point, the gums become irritated by the bacteria and get inflamed.
 If it’s not remedied immediately, the inflammatory response eventually breaks down the gum tissue and bone.
 The gum tissue thins as a result, and the bone dissipates.
 This action, in turn, creates the deep pockets you find in people who suffer from periodontitis.
 It’s also here where a dentist conducts a deep cleaning.

 Aside from this, the gums may naturally recede as a result of its placement.
 If the gum tissue is in a place where a tooth is tilted, this causes the gums to retreat.

 Now that we know why gum recession happens, it’s a little clearer what the next steps you need to take to prevent it from happening.
 But not all cases of gingival recession are the same.
 Because of this, the way you treat your receding gums might vary.

 What, then, are your usual suspects when it comes to gum recession?

 - Periodontal disease.
-When you get any type of periodontal disease, your gum tissues and bones become collateral damage.
-Mainly while your body’s immune response battles the toxins release by plaque bacteria.
+When you get any type of periodontal disease, your gum tissues and bones experience collateral damage.
+In turn, your body’s immune system must battle the toxins release by plaque bacteria.
+This may be too much for the immune system to handle on its own.
 If periodontal disease is what causes your gingival recession, a good deep cleaning should help mitigate the effects.
 Otherwise, in severe cases, you might need to undergo gum surgery.

 - Bad dental habits.
 This includes bruxism and overly aggressive brushing.
 When you do this, you aggravate the already thin tissue into retreating further.
 In this case, your gums might look a little better once you stop these habits.